netbomo/mighty-1284p/README.md

 * **avr-developers.com pinouts 16MHz using Optiboot** - The classic pinouts.
 * **Bobuino** - [CrossRoads' board](http://crossroadsfencing.com/BobuinoRev17/index.html) built for maximum compatibility with Arduino Uno-class shields.
 * **RFX 1284P Development/Deployment Board** (a.k.a.
-"Skinny Bob") from [Embedded Coolness](http://embeddedcoolness.com/shop/rfx-1284p-devdep-board-w-prototyping-area-nrf24l01-headers-kit/); has prototyping area, nRF24L01 and Arduino shield compatible headers.
+"Skinny Bob") from [Embedded Coolness](http://embeddedcoolness.com/shop/rfx-1284p-devdep-board-w-prototyping-area-nrf24l01-headers-kit/); also built for maximum compatibility with Arduino Uno-class shields, has prototyping area, configurable 5V/3v3 voltage selection, and nRF24L01+ support.
 * **Mighty Mini 1284P** - A small breadboard-friendly version of the Mighty 1284p built with SMT components.
 Open-source design [available on GitHub](http://goo.gl/5fAHca).
 * **"maniacbug" Mighty 1284p 16MHz using Optiboot** - This uses a straightforward pinout that is especially helpful on a breadboard-built unit.